AndypSheridan/barbelles/README.md

 The following software and tech was used:

+- [Am I Responsive](https://ui.dev/amiresponsive) To ensure the project looked good on various devices.
 - [React-BootStrap](https://react-bootstrap.netlify.app/) to provide key components such as the navbar, containers, media and cards.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) as a constant tool for helping develop the site and its functionality.
 - [Cloudinary](https://cloudinary.com) to handle static images and files as well as to offer the User a front end method of uploading images.
 - CSS to provide custom styling in addition to Bootstrap.
 - [Django](https://www.djangoproject.com/) as a Python framework to develop the back-end API.